DIY Wood Pedestal Table Base

 I’m totally happy dancing all around my kitchen today.
 I’ve recently built a new round table for our kitchen.
-And, it all started with this beautiful and surprisingly simple DIY Wood Pedestal Table Base.
+And, it all started with this beautiful and surprisingly simple DIY Pedestal Table Base.

 And, I always think smaller kitchen-sized tables with legs on the corners are a bit of a pain.
 You have to push the chair so far back to get your legs out.

-Does anyone else think that’s annoying, or am I just being lazy about this? ๐
+Does anyone else think that’s annoying, or am I just being lazy about this?
 Well, no more pushing chairs back for me.
 LOL.

-Another bonus with round tables, you get to sit next to 2 people.
-Which is a huge deal for our kiddos.
 They don’t have to fight over who they get to sit next to now.
 Yay, again.
 One less fight is always a win for parents, right?!

-Making a Wooden Pedestal Table Base
+Designing This Pedestal Table Base

 Full disclosure, Osborne Wood Products sent me this beautiful, chunky pedestal center for free.
-I’ve used their turned legs before (for this DIY Bench Project) and absolutely love them.
+OK, let’s get to this DIY Pedestal Table Base build.

 Watch this 4-Minute Build Overview